 - Increase voting access by amending the City Charter.
 Change the qualifications for registering as a voter in municipal elections such that being a citizen of the United States is no longer a requirement to be a vote.
 Require residency for thirty (30) days is sufficient provided the individual does not claim the right and vote elsewhere in the United States.
 Further, allow in-person registration in municipal elections on election day. - o Model Legislation: City of Hyattsville.
 MD.
-Charter Amendment 2016-2 - Require property owners and managers in Bellingham provide all new tenants with information about how to register to vote at the time they move in. - Model Program: Citv of Minneapolis MN.
+Charter Amendment 2016-2 - Encourage property owners and managers in Bellingham provide all new tenants with information about how to register to vote or how to update their voting registration information at the time they move in. - Model Program: Citv of Minneapolis.
+MN.
 Tenant Notification of Voter Registration